Use the voluntary migration tool to migrate your classic alert rules

 Who can trigger the migration?

-Users who have the Monitoring Contributor role assigned to them at the subscription level are able to trigger the migration.
-Learn more about Role-Based Access Control for the migration process.
+Users who have the Monitoring Contributor role assigned to them at the subscription level can trigger the migration.
+Learn more about Azure role-based access control for the migration process.

 How long will the migration take?

 Migration is completed for most subscriptions in under an hour.
 You can keep track of the migration progress on the migration landing page.
 During the migration, be assured that your alerts are still running either in the classic alerts system or in the new one.

 What can I do if I run into a problem during migration?